mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 > File storage locations:
 >
 > * **Home Directory Storage** -  Each user has 20 GB of disk storage reserved for personal use on
->   the home file system.
+>   the home filesystem.
 Users' home directories are in /home (e.g., /home/1201), and the directory
 >   name is put in the environment variable `$HOME` at login.
-The permanent file system is configured
+The permanent filesystem is configured
 >   to allow nearly instantaneous, consistent snapshots.
 The snapshot contains the original version
->   of the file system, and the live file system contains any changes made since the snapshot was
+>   of the filesystem, and the live filesystem contains any changes made since the snapshot was
 >   taken.
 In addition, all your files are regularly replicated at UD's off-campus disaster recovery
 >   site.
 You can use read-only snapshots to revert a previous version, or request to have your files
 >   restored from the disaster recovery site.